-Before you apply for a business loan, you should know what type of business loan to look for.
+Before you request a business loan, you should know what type of business loan to look for.
 There are plenty of lenders out there offering a variety of loans.
 Take some time to determine if you want a peer-to-peer loan, a platform loan, a traditional loan, or some kind of combination of these types of loans.

 2. Dust Off Your Old Business Plan

-It’s good form to have a business plan, but if you’re going to be applying for business loans, you’ll definitely need one.
+It’s good form to have a business plan, but if you’re going to be requesting business loans, you’ll definitely need one.
 Most lenders, especially banks, will want to see an up-to-date, professional business plan.
 If you don’t have one, the lender won’t trust that you’re responsible enough to pay back the loan.